The University of Texas Health Science Center at Houston

-An internationally known researcher and pediatrician, Giuseppe N. Colasurdo, M.D., was appointed president of The University of Texas Health Science Center at Houston (UTHealth) October 22, 2012.
-Dr. Colasurdo joined the faculty of the UTHSC-Houston Medical School in 1995 and was named chair of the division of pediatrics in 2005.
-In 2007, he became dean and H. Wayne Hightower Distinguished Professor in the Medical Sciences at UTHSC-Houston Medical School.
+An internationally known researcher and pediatrician, Giuseppe N. Colasurdo, M.D., was appointed president of The University of Texas Health Science Center at Houston (UTHealth) and the Alkek-Williams Distinguished Chair Oct.
+22, 2012.

 He completed his residency at The University of Texas Medical Branch in Galveston and his fellowship at the University of Colorado Health Science Center and the National Jewish Medical and Research Center in Denver.
 In Colorado, he worked in the laboratory of Dr. Gary L. Larsen and initiated his studies on the autonomic regulation of the airway smooth muscle, the biology of respiratory syncytial virus (RSV) infection, and ontogeny of airway dysfunction and inflammation in childhood asthma.

-Dr. Colasurdo joined the Medical School's faculty in 1995 as an assistant professor of pediatrics in the Division of Pulmonary Medicine.
+Dr. Colasurdo joined McGovern Medical School's faculty in 1995 as an assistant professor of pediatrics in the Division of Pulmonary Medicine.
 He became the division head in 1997 and started directing the fellowship training program in pediatric pulmonary medicine in 2001.
-He was named chair of the Department of Pediatrics in 2005.
+He served as chair of the Department of Pediatrics from 2005 to 2011.

-The physician-in-chief at Children's Memorial Hermann Hospital, Dr. Colasurdo specializes in respiratory syncytial virus (RSV), pediatric asthma, and other lung disorders in infants and children.
+Dr. Colasurdo specializes in RSV, pediatric asthma, and other lung disorders in infants and children.
 Dr. Colasurdo has received research funding from the National Institutes of Health, the Children's Miracle Network, and the Cystic Fibrosis Foundation.

-His numerous awards include the Dean's Excellence Awards, the David W. Smith Trainee Award from the Western Society for Pediatric Research, and the Basic Scientist Development Award from the National Institutes of Health.
-In 2008, he received Houston's Executive Communicator of the Year Award from the International Association of Business Communicators; the Distinguished Alumnus Award from the Department of Pediatrics at The University of Texas Medical Branch (UTMB); was elected to faculty membership in the Alpha Omega Alpha Honor Medical Society-Houston Delta Chapter; received the Facolta di Medicina e Chirurgia Award from the G. D'Annunzio School of Medicine in Chieti, Italy; and received the Knight of the Order of Merit of the Italian Republic, presented by the Consul General of Italy.
+His numerous awards include the Dean's Excellence Award, the David W. Smith Trainee Award from the Western Society for Pediatric Research, the Basic Scientist Development Award from the National Institutes of Health, Houston's Executive Communicator of the Year Award from the International Association of Business Communicators and the Distinguished Alumnus Award from the Department of Pediatrics at The University of Texas Medical Branch.
+Additionally, he was elected to faculty membership in the Alpha Omega Alpha Honor Medical Society-Houston Delta Chapter, received the Facolta di Medicina e Chirurgia Award from the G. D'Annunzio School of Medicine in Chieti, Italy and received the Knight of the Order of Merit of the Italian Republic, presented by the Consul General of Italy.

-A strong proponent of preserving and promoting the best in medical education, Dr. Colasurdo brought to our school two fellowship training programs recognized by the Accreditation Council of Graduate Medical Education: pediatric pulmonology and pediatric critical care.
-He has trained numerous fellows and junior faculty currently holding positions in academic centers.
-He created a Division of Medical Education in the Department of Pediatrics dedicated to focusing on new strategies and technologies for resident learning.
+A strong proponent of preserving and promoting the best in medical education, Dr. Colasurdo brought to the McGovern Medical School two fellowship training programs recognized by the Accreditation Council of Graduate Medical Education: pediatric pulmonology and pediatric critical care.
+He also created a Division of Medical Education in the Department of Pediatrics dedicated to focusing on new strategies and technologies for resident learning.

-As dean, Dr. Colasurdo has created a structure to promote health care quality and safety throughout the clinical, research, and educational missions of the Medical School.
-He also promulgated a Scholarly Concentrations Program aimed at helping medical students enrich their academic pathways into medical specialties.
-Under his leadership, the UT Physicians clinical practice of the Medical School has expanded beyond the confines of the Texas Medical Center and into the neighborhoods of Houston.
+As dean, Dr. Colasurdo developed a structure to promote health care quality and safety throughout the clinical, research, and educational missions of the Medical School.
+He also initiated a Scholarly Concentrations Program aimed at helping medical students enrich their academic pathways into medical specialties.
+Under his leadership, the clinical practice of the McGovern Medical School, UT Physicians, expanded beyond the confines of the Texas Medical Center and into the neighborhoods of Houston and surrounding areas.